jhpantel/multimeta/README.md

 # multimeta
-The files and code contained here are associated with Pantel et al. 202x, Metapopulation dynamics of multiple species in a heterogeneous landscape.
+The files and code contained here are associated with Pantel et al. 2022, Metapopulation dynamics of multiple species in a heterogeneous landscape.

 # Citations
-Pantel, J.H., T. Lamy, M. Dubart, J.-P. Pointier, P. Jarne, and P. David.
-202x.
+Pantel, J. H., Lamy, T., Dubart, M., Pointier, J. P., Jarne, P., & P. David.
+2022.
 Metapopulation dynamics of multiple species in a heterogeneous landscape.
-Ecological Monographs.
-In press.
+Ecological Monographs 92(3): e1515.

 # Table of Contents
-*data_for_submission* contains the files included in the manuscript supplemened DataS1 and Data S2.
+*data_for_submission* contains the files included in the manuscript supplement DataS1 and Data S2.
 DataS1 is the folder with the data + model without covariates.
 Each directory contains the raw data files (dry_final.txt, presence.txt, state.txt) needed to run the R script JHP_JAGS.R (which calls the JAGS model model_full.txt.
 DataS2 is the folder with the data + model including covariates.
 Each directory contains the raw data files (dry_final.txt, presence.txt, state.txt, colsource.txt, cov.txt, habit.txt, pluvio.txt) needed to run the R script JHP_JAGS_covar.R (which calls the JAGS model model_2_cov.txt).

 - |data_for_submission
 - | |-DataS1